LIS

 Historical Notes

 Derived from Virginia Register Volume 34, Issue 1, eff.
-October 20, 2017.
+October 20, 2017; amended, Virginia Register Volume 42, Issue 8, eff.
+January 15, 2026.

 12VAC5-221-120.
 Technical advisory panel.

-A. The commissioner shall appoint a technical advisory panel to provide (i) initial recommendations to the commissioner as to the quality, cost, and access measures and benchmarks to be considered to objectively track the benefits and disadvantages of a cooperative agreement and (ii) ongoing input to the commissioner on the evolution of these and other new measures and the progress of the parties with respect to achievement of commitments with respect to these measures.
+A. The commissioner shall appoint a TAP to provide (i) initial recommendations to the commissioner as to the quality, cost, and access measures and benchmarks to be considered to objectively track the benefits and disadvantages of a cooperative agreement and (ii) ongoing input to the commissioner on the evolution of these and other new measures and the progress of the parties with respect to achievement of commitments with respect to these measures.

-B. The technical advisory panel shall consist of:
+B. The TAP shall consist of:

 3. A chief medical or quality officer of a hospital or health system from other state market areas with no affiliation with the parties;